apickli/apickli/README.md

 # apickli - API integration testing framework

-**Apickli** is a Node.js package and REST API integration testing framework based on cucumber.js and Gherkin.
+**Apickli** is a REST API integration testing framework based on cucumber.js.

 It provides a gherkin framework and a collection of utility functions to make API testing easy and less time consuming.

-**Apickli** is available as an *npm* package via [Node Package Manager repository](https://www.npmjs.com/package/apickli)
+**Apickli** is also available as an  via [NPM package](https://www.npmjs.com/package/apickli).

 [Cucumber.js](https://github.com/cucumber/cucumber-js) is JavaScript & Node.js implementation of Behaviour Driven Development test framework - [Cucumber](http://cukes.info/).
 Cucumber.js is using [Gherkin](http://cukes.info/gherkin.html) language for describing the test scenarios in [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) manner.

 ## How to start - a simple tutorial

 **Apickli** depends on cucumber.js being installed on your system.
-You can do this by installing cucumber.js globaly:
+You can do this by installing cucumber.js globally:

     $: npm install -g cucumber

-Let's start a new integration testing folder for an API called *myapi*.
-The folder structure will need to match the structure expected by cucumber-js:
+Let's start a new integration testing project for an API called *myapi*.
+The folder structure will need to match the structure expected by cucumber.js:

     test/
     ---- features/